 (I know, so radical!)

-Should your family consider having a few friends over for a game night, but this time everyone brings a pitch-in dish instead of you hosting everything?
+Instead, should your family consider having a few friends over for a game night, but this time everyone brings a pitch-in dish instead of you hosting everything?
 (Also check out these family Christmas games and activities!)

-Just don’t do it if it adds more stress!
+Just don’t do anything if it adds more stress!

-Homeschooling During the Holidays Tip #4: Divide (or relax) the responsibilities.
+Homeschooling During the Holidays Tip #4: Relax the responsibilities for everyone.

-Or, maybe you decide to just take an attitude of “Let It Go!” and have more relaxed standards during this time and not cover any homeschool projects or worry about coming up with any fun homeschool ideas… at least for a week or two.
+Maybe you decide to just take an attitude of “Let It Go!” and have more relaxed standards during this time and not cover any homeschool projects or worry about coming up with any fun homeschool ideas… at least for a week or two.

 Homeschooling During the Holidays Tip #5: Make a homeschool holiday schedule that works for your family — no matter what other families are doing for Christmas holidays!

 Maybe you should be asking yourself, Should our family skip that Christmas event so we can all just take a nap?

 The beauty of homeschooling is we get to do whatever we think is best.